A. ADVANCE HEALTH CARE/DEATH CARE PLANNING

 Green Burial Council Planning Guide: a worksheet for planning and facilitating a green funeral, a supplement to other end of life planning.

 Honoring Choices Minnesota, from the Twin Cities Medical Society and Twin Cities Public Television, encourages families to have discussions regarding end-of-life care choices.
-Excellent documentary films at www.honoringchoices.org/documentaries/
+Excellent videos at http://www.honoringchoices.org/tools-resources/videos/english

 Physician-Ordered Life-Sustaining Treatment Paradigm (POLST): POLST documents are a new way of approaching end-of-life medical decisions.
 They are aimed at people who have received a terminal diagnosis and are filled out in conversation between patient, health care agent, and health care provider, so that all parties understand how the patient’s life values will influence their desires for EOL care.